lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 _______________________________________________________________________________________
 ## Line Breaks
 You have no idea how many times I have tried to make a line break only to hit shift+enter and see no break whatsoever.
-Therefore, if you need a line break in your jupyter notebook markdown make sure to hit enter *two or more times*, depending on how large you would like the break.
+Therefore, if you need a line break in your Jupyter notebook markdown make sure to hit enter *two or more times*, depending on how large you would like the break.

 **Here's how it looks**